njmanning212/wordle-on-the-beach/README.md

 # Wordle On The Beach!
 ![WordleGamePlay](./Assets/Images/wordle-readme-photo.png "Wordle Game Play Photo")

-Want to improve your NY Times wordle ability AND skip the adds of those other apps?
+Want to improve your NY Times Wordle ability AND skip the ads of those other apps?
 Want to at least pretend to be on a beach?
 You are in the right place! **Wordle On The Beach** is your training grounds.
 Based on the classic, this is a word guessing game where players are given six chances to guess a five letter word.
 With your goal to be to guess it in as few tries as possible.
-Each guessed word will help you along the way.
+Each guess word will help you along the way.
 If the letter in your guess word is in the secret word the background will turn orange!
-If it is in the guess word AND in th right place in the guess word the background will turn blue!
+If it is in the guess word AND in the right place in the guess word the background will turn blue!
 Otherwise the background will turn gray.

 We've added a couple of features to help you develop your skills!
 * If it's not a 5 letter word in english we'll let you know!